 It is difficult to escape Rasa's charm, in the Centovalli Valley.
-The calm of the village, accessible only on foot or via the cable car mounting up from Verdasio, the harmony of its stone buildings and the silence that lingers in the lovingly cared-for vegetable gardens and yards are what make this a very special place.
+The calm of the village, located at 900 meters and accessible only on foot or via the cable car mounting up from Verdasio, the harmony of its stone buildings and the silence that lingers in the lovingly cared-for vegetable gardens and yards are what make this a very special place.
 Surrounding the little church dedicated to Saint Anne stand old rural and noblemen's homes.
 A stop at the grotto (tavern) is a must before descending with the cable car or before starting the walk to the beautiful village of Palagnedra, through the old hamlet of Bordei.

 In the past, the village of Rasa was located lower, in the area now called Terra Vecchia, which you will cross when following the itinerary to Palagnedra.
 Over the centuries the inhabitants abandoned the old village and moved to the one we know today.
 The reason for this move is intriguing and is related to emigration.
 In 1631, after about fifty Bergamese and Valtellina laborers quit their jobs at the Livorno border, some emigrants from Rasa together with others from Palagnedra, Ronco and Terree di Pedemonte, were fortunate to take their place marking the beginning of an era of prosperity and well-being in the little town of Rasa.
 In fact, those emigrants built elegant houses and financed religious buildings in the village's new abode located on a plain in a beautiful position.
 The church of Saint Anne dates back to the first half of the 1700s.

 As in the case of the other hamlet Bordei, over time the ancient village of Terra Vecchia was being reclaimed by nature and reduced to a collection of ruins, but both villages have been renovated by the Terra Vecchia Foundation dedicated to the recovery and rehabilitation of drug addicts.